matteobettini/Santorini-soft-eng-2020-Aspesi-Bettini-DeVita/README.md

  ## Extra

  Two game-modes are implemented:
- - Normal: the Server sends the possible moves/builds to the Client so that they are displayed to the Player during his/her turn.
+ - **Normal**: the Server sends the possible moves/builds to the Client so that they are displayed to the Player during his/her turn.
- - Hardcore: in this mode there are no suggestions and the Player can lose if he/she does not obey to Gods' rules.
+ - **Hardcore**: in this mode there are no suggestions and the Player can lose if he/she does not obey to Gods' rules.

  ## Testing and Documentation

- The [model package](https://github.com/MatteoBettini/ing-sw-2020-Aspesi-Bettini-DeVita/tree/master/src/main/java/it/polimi/ingsw/server/model) is entirely tested, the tests' coverage report and the JavaDoc can be accessed [here](https://github.com/MatteoBettini/ing-sw-2020-Aspesi-Bettini-DeVita/tree/master/deliveries).
+ The [model package](https://github.com/MatteoBettini/ing-sw-2020-Aspesi-Bettini-DeVita/tree/master/src/main/java/it/polimi/ingsw/server/model) is entirely tested:
+ - <a href="https://github.com/MatteoBettini/ing-sw-2020-Aspesi-Bettini-DeVita/blob/master/deliveries/tests_coverage_report.html" title="Tests' Coverage Report">Tests' Coverage Report</a>
+ - JavaDoc

  ## Tools